-Israeli soldier convicted in killing of wounded Palestinian suspect
+Israeli soldier convicted of manslaughter

 Protesters chant 'Our soldier, the hero'

-Across the street from the Ministry of Defense compound, several hundred supporters gathered behind a police security.
+Across the street from the Ministry of Defense compound, several hundred supporters gathered behind a police security barrier.

 They danced and cheered, shouting, "Our soldier, the hero."